mramshaw/OAuth2.0/README.md

 * Edit or Delete restaurants you have created
 * Create, Edit, or Delete menu items for restaurants you have created

+## To Do

+- [ ] Implement GitHub as an identity provider.
+- [ ] Implement BitBucket as an identity provider.
+- [ ] Refactor code to more easily accomodate different identity providers.

 ## Credits

 Based upon: